rsyslog/rsyslog/README.md

 Note: this list is (obviously) incomplete.
 We intend to complete it as we have more information and install additional systems.

-sudo apt-get install libdbi-dev libmysqlclient-dev
+sudo apt-get install libdbi-dev libmysqlclient-dev postgresql-client

 for KSI, from the Adiscon PPA: sudo apt-get install libksi0 libksi-devel